Once you have your website up and you’re ready to start posting, take a moment to consider your uniqueness or your brand.

 Alternatively, a great source of free images which you can freely use is Pixabay.com.

-So, using Gimp or Pixlr with all the free to use images available online, and perhaps alternatively some of these infographic apps, you should be able to put your creative talents to use and learn how to make some great images for your website.
+Use Gimp or Pixlr with free to use images available online.
+And perhaps some infographic apps.
+Then you can put your creative talents to use and learn how to make great images for your website.

-Images make your posts more attractive and readable, increasing the time visitors spend on your site, and subsequently your ranking in Google!
+Images make your posts more attractive and readable.
+This increases the time visitors spend on your site, and subsequently your ranking in Google!